Can I Tone Hair Without Bleaching First?

 2. Go Easy on Your Hair for Two Days

-Before you bleach your hair or use hair toner, go easy on your hair for two days.
+Before you bleach your hair or use a hair toner without bleach, go easy on your hair for two days.

 Why You Need to Go Gentle on Your Hair